During weeks 7 and 8, I introduced tests for our sample APIs covering gRPC API, REST HelloAPI,

 Next, I added Helm-related support to the check-health script to bring parity across deployment

 methods.
-We now support healthcheck testing for docker-compose
+We now support healthcheck testing for docker-compose, podman-compose, and helm

 deployments.

-Finally, I added a WebSocket test for our sample-async API using asyncAPI mocks
+Finally, I added a WebSocket test for our sample-async API using asyncAPI mocks.
+This test

 verifies the HTTP 101 handshake, collects messages over a defined interval, and asserts key